-DACS collects and distributes Artist’s Resale Right royalties.
+DACS collects and pays Artist’s Resale Right royalties.
 Our specialist tools help art dealers, galleries and auction houses work out who is due a royalty and how much.
-Since Artist’s Resale Right became law in 2006, DACS has distributed £80 million to artists and their estates!
+Since Artist’s Resale Right became law in 2006, DACS has paid £80 million to artists and their estates!

 Who is eligible for Artist’s Resale Right royalties?

-DACS can collect and distribute Artist’s Resale Right royalties on behalf of artists who are nationals of countries is the European Economic Area (EEA).
+DACS can collect and pay Artist’s Resale Right royalties on behalf of artists who are or were nationals of countries in the European Economic Area (EEA).

 The following countries are in the EEA: